ssduman/reactory/README.md

 </table>

 ### Bugs and Limitations: ###
-* Due to free version of Heroku, the site waking up like in 30 seconds if sleeping for the first time.
 * Sometimes unexpected things happen like not joining the room again.
 I think this is due to delay on sockets.
 * If two or more players are the same name, point table won't work properly.
 * Calculating gosterge is bugged.
 All posibilities are not covered.
 If per count is equal or higher than 9 (but it should be 14), player can finish the game.
 * If no tiles left on middle, the rules says that all tiles except at the top in the table will be shuffle and put in the middle.
 However, I didn't implement this.
 * Home, about, blog and drawing board are placeholders.
 I'm planning to add real blog and drawing systems and fill sections.
-* System depends on url. https://samd.herokuapp.com/# can broke the joining to room or other system.